10 Jun Retrenchment benefits and packages in South Africa

-In South Africa, the taxman now uses the retirement tax tables for severance benefits, which is taxed (in aggregate for your lifetime as follows:
+In South Africa, the taxman now uses the retirement tax tables for severance benefits, which are taxed (in aggregate for your lifetime) as follows:

 If there is an option with regard to structuring your retrenchment package, please note that up-front lump sum payments may offer preferential tax relief.
 You should consult a professional adviser to review the options.

 Top up for retirement

 Using a portion of your severance benefit towards a retirement fund could potentially save you some income tax.
 Your financial planner will be able to assist you with this calculation.